framely/community/docs/reference/channels/messenger.md

 ## Set up Messenger
-1. Use [Meat App Dashboard](https://developers.facebook.com/apps) to add the Messenger product to your Meta App:
+1. Use [Meta App Dashboard](https://developers.facebook.com/apps) to add the Messenger product to your Meta App:
    1. Enter the App you want to configure, click **Add Product** on the left sidebar menu.
    2. Click **Set Up** button on **Messenger** product.